HimoriK/book/src/ch01-03-hello-cargo.md

 You can use `cargo build --release` to compile a project with optimizations.
 This command will create an executable in *target/release* instead of *target/debug*.
-The optimizations make your Rust code run faster, but turning them on lengthens the time it takes for your program to compile.
-This is why there are two different
+It will make the code run faster but increase compile time.
+This is why there are two different profiles: one for development, and another for release.
-profiles: one for development, when you want to rebuild quickly and often, and another for building the final program you’ll distribute that will run as fast as possible.
 If you’re benchmarking your code’s running time, be sure to run `cargo build --release` and benchmark with the executable in *target/release*.

 ### Cargo as Convention

 Cargo is good for when programs grow to multiple files or need a dependency.

-In fact, to work on any existing projects, you can use the following commands to check out the code using Git, change to that project’s directory, and build:
+On existing projects, you can check out the code using Git, change to that project’s directory, and build:

 ```console
 $ git clone example.org/someproject